 OSA is diagnosed based on how many lapses in breathing a person has per average hour of sleep.
 Women experience a spike in breathing events during REM sleep and fewer events during non-REM, so averaging numbers across all sleep stages can obscure their disordered sleep.

-Women may also experience slightly smaller drops in blood oxygen levels, so depending on the criteria used during a sleep test, these breathing events might not count toward their total.
+Women may also experience slightly smaller drops in blood oxygen levels, so depending on the criteria used during a sleep test, these breathing events may not meet the cutoff for diagnosis.

 Lack of Awareness Among Doctors

 OSA has been traditionally viewed as a male disorder, so doctors might not think to look for the disorder among female patients.
-Also, doctors who have only been trained to look for the classic symptoms may under-diagnose women, since up to 40% of women do not have those symptoms.
+Also, doctors who have only been trained to look for the classic symptoms may under-diagnose women, since up to 40% of women don't have those symptoms.

 Lack of Awareness Among Women